Dolivent/Twitter-Stock-Ticker-Compiler/README.md

     user_id = 136959900147386 #Twitter ID of user.
 Use https://tweeterid.com/ to find quickly

     #the above are dummies. replace with your own keys and target twitter IDs (of feed you would like to extract from)

+Contributors
+   - Forked from @xaviernadal https://github.com/xaviernadal/StockTickersSearch  (will add as a fork thingo on Github when I work out how to do that)
+   - @[] helped with in depth revision of code as well as hands on logic and methogolody help and review [link]
+   - @e0 guidence on logic and methodology as well as feedback on review https://github.com/e0